 imaging the brain at high speed

 To understand information processing in neurons and neural networks, we need to record neural activity at high rate throughout 3D volumes.
 Taking advantage of the fact that, during most in vivo brain imaging experiments, the structures of interest are stationary, we obtained volume information by scanning an axially extended focus in 2D.
-Using wavefront engineering to generate Bessel foci optimized to maintain high lateral resolution in vivo, we imaged the brains of a variety of species and demonstrated 30 Hz volumetric imaging of neurons and neural compartments with single synapse resolution.
-We are now working on further optimizing the performance of the Bessel focus scanning technology, to monitor neuronal activity throughout the depth of the primary visual cortex at ~2Hz.
+Using wavefront engineering to generate Bessel foci optimized to maintain high lateral resolution in vivo, we imaged the brains of a variety of species and demonstrated high-speed volumetric imaging of neurons and neural compartments with single synapse resolution, over the mesoscale, and vasculature dynamics in 3D.
+We have engineered Bessel-droplet foci that enabled us to study how single neurons transform their volumetric excitatory synaptic inputs into output using glutamate imaging.